Nagendra1997/libmesibo/tutorial.md

   }

-  // Invoked when the status of outgoing or sent message is changed
+  // Invoked when the status of the outgoing or sent message is changed
-  // You will receive status of sent messages here int on_messagestatus(tMessageParams * p, const char *from, int last) {
+  // You will receive the status of sent messages here int on_messagestatus(tMessageParams * p, const char *from, int last) {
    ERRORLOG(
         "===> on_messagestatus status %u id %u when %u ms (%u %u) from: %s\n",